SpagYeti/website/README.md

 The website is a 'fan-site' dedicated to the over whelmingly successful video game: The witcher 3.

 ### IMPORTANT!
 This is my first ever attempt of making a website.
-Therefore, there is limited functionality and the subsidary pages are severley lacking content.
+Therefore, there is limited functionality and the subsidiary pages are severley lacking content.
 Link to website: https://github.com/thebeebop/Website

 # Things that I would implement going forward: